aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-overview.md

 * the `container` directive
 * `cpus` and `memory` directives to define resource that will be used by Batch Jobs

-!!! note: The container image used to run a process needs to be capable of running the AWS CLI.
-It **doesn't** have to contain the CLI but it does need shared libraries such as `libz.so.1` which may not be present in very minimal images such as those based on Alpine.
+!!!
+Note: The container image used to run a process needs to be capable of running the AWS CLI.
+It **doesn't** have to contain the CLI but it does need shared libraries from `glib.c` such as `libz.so.1` which may not be present in very minimal images.

 An example definition for a simple "Hello World" process is shown below:

 ```groovy